patrickwalczak/CollectAppBack/README.md

 # CollectApp

-This repository is only for the frontend.
+This repository is only for the backend.
 This is a link to frontend https://github.com/patrickwalczak/Collection-Manager

 About the application